genetics-of-dna-methylation-consortium/godmc_phase2/README.md

 ## Guidance for contributing
-The scripts in this repository were developed by the core goDMC team and individuals who had approved external projects.
+The scripts in this repository were developed by the core GoDMC team and individuals who had approved external projects.
 A list can be found under the Acknowledgements section below.
 At present just this group are able to contribute to the pipeline - if you are interested in joining this group please contact either Josine Min (Josine.Min@bristol.ac.uk) or Eilis Hannon (E.J.Hannon@exeter.ac.uk).

 ## Acknowledements